-Natural emissions of ammonia are also important to new particle formation and growth.
-Wentworth et al. (2016) used GEOS-Chem model simulations to interpret NETCARE ammonia measurements (see Section 3.3) and found that migratory seabird colonies (emitting 36 Gg NH3 between and May and September) were important sources of ammonia in the summertime Arctic.
+Natural emissions of ammonia are also important in this context.
+Wentworth et al. (2016) used GEOS-Chem model simulations to interpret NETCARE ammonia measurements (see Section 3.3) and found that migratory seabird colonies were important sources of ammonia in the summertime Arctic.
 In addition, transport of boreal wildfire smoke from lower latitudes can also be an important, albeit episodic, contributor of ammonia to the summertime Arctic troposphere (Croft et al., 2016a; Lutsch et al., 2016; Wentworth et al., 2016).
 Croft et al. (2016a) further interpreted NETCARE observations using the GEOS-Chem-TOMAS model to find that ammonia from seabird-colony guano is a key factor contributing to the bursts of newly formed particles that are observed every summer at Alert (Fig. 10).
 In addition, the FTIR absorption in the region of amide functional groups indicates a contribution of organic components from the breakdown of seabird urea in guano.
 The chemical transport model simulations indicate that the pan-Arctic seabird-influenced particles can grow by sulfuric acid and organic vapour condensation to diameters sufficiently large to promote pan-Arctic cloud droplet formation and effects on climate in the clean Arctic summertime.
-Other natural ammonia sources within the same order of magnitude as the seabird-colony emissions, including but not limited to episodic biomass burning influences (Lutsch et al., 2016) and tundra emissions (Murphy et al., 2019), could also contribute to these effects (Croft et al., 2018).
+Other natural ammonia sources, including but not limited to biomass burning (Lutsch et al., 2016) and tundra emissions (Murphy et al., 2018), could also contribute to these effects (Croft et al., 2018).